top of page

 The Power of Worms

 OwlTree Farm is now offering locally produced, high quality screened worm castings for sale.
-OwlTree Farm recently purchased John "Colorado Worm Man" Anderson's worm compost business and is offering his tried-and-true formula for sale.
-John's formula includes local food waste, hot compost, and local equine bedding and manure, and has been the go-to fertilizer for in-the-know gardeners for over 20 years.
+OwlTree Farm recently purchased John "Colorado Worm Man" Anderson's worm compost business and is now offering fine worm castings and composting worms for sale.
+Our formula is composed of a hot composted blend of local post-consumer food scraps, poultry bedding and manure, and arborist wood chips, which is then fed to our worms.
+It has been the go-to soil amendment for local in-the-know gardeners for over 20 years.
 We also offer worm compost starter kits for trying your hand at vermiculture at home, as well as screened and unscreened hot compost blends.

 • 1 Quart Premium fine-screened worm castings- $8